Buying Tickets to Falmouth

 Off-Peak Day Return.
 Valid after the morning peak, and anytime at weekends or Bank Holidays.

-Falmouth is home to some spectacular beaches from the wonderfully named Gyllyngvase Beach to the family friendly Castle Beach.
+Falmouth is home to some spectacular beaches within each reach by train.
+The wonderfully named Gyllyngvase Beach is less than 10 minutes’ walk from Falmouth Town station as is the family-friendly Castle Beach.

 The crystal-clear waters are great for snorkelling, there’s an excellent water sports centre where you can try your hand at kayaking or windsurfing and with the onsite café there’s no need to leave if you get peckish.